The third Cardiff Animation Festival will be a celebration of animation for everyone with online and in-person events in March 2022!

 Short films already publicly viewable online are welcome and eligible for consideration.

 Each applicant must be the rightful owner of submitted films and own all literary and musical rights.

 If your film is selected, you allow us to use brief excerpts (stills & video clips) in promotional and marketing campaigns.
 We are happy to use any trailer you may have.
 We will not use any media from any films not selected.

 The decision of the selection panel is final and we regret that we cannot enter into correspondence regarding films not selected.

-Deadline for submission is Friday 6th December 2019.
+Deadline for submissions is Friday 3rd December 2021.